Supreme Court to quickly consider if President Donald Trump has power to impose sweeping tariffs

-WASHINGTON (AP) — The Supreme Court on Tuesday granted an unusually quick hearing on whether President Donald Trump has the power to impose sweeping tariffs under federal law.

-The justices will hear arguments in November, lightning fast by the typical standards of the nation's highest court.
+The justices will hear the case in November, a lightning-fast timetable by the Supreme Court's typical standards, and rule at some point after that.
+The tariffs will stay in place in the meantime.

-The small businesses and states that challenged the tariffs in court also agreed to the accelerated timetable.
-They say Trump illegally used emergency powers to set import taxes on goods from nearly every country in the world, nearly driving their businesses to bankruptcy.
+The small businesses and states that challenged them also agreed to the accelerated timetable.
+They say Trump's import taxes on goods from almost every country in the world have nearly driven their businesses to bankruptcy.
+“Congress, not the President alone, has the power to impose tariffs,” attorney Jeffrey Schwab with the Liberty Justice Center said.

-Two lower courts have found most of the tariffs were illegally imposed, though a 7-4 appeals court has left them in place for now.
+Two lower courts have agreed that Trump didn't have the power to impose all the tariffs under an emergency powers law, though a divided appeals court left them in place.

-The Trump administration asked the justices to intervene quickly, arguing the law gives him the power to regulate imports and the country would be on “the brink of economic catastrophe” if the president is barred from exercising unilateral tariff authority.

 The case will come before a court that has been reluctant to check Trump’s extraordinary flex of executive power.
 One big question is whether the justices’ own expansive view of presidential authority allows for Trump’s tariffs without the explicit approval of Congress, which the Constitution endows with the power to levy tariffs.
 Three of the justices on the conservative-majority court were nominated by Trump in his first term.